A Dream Uncaged:

 “Mami, I’m hungry,” Ruth sobbed, and Angélica shook her head.
 “Soon, my love.
 They’ll bring food soon.”

 But Ruth had refused the food the last two times it had been brought.
 It was unfamiliar food and tasted bad.
-The others, starving, had eaten it, but little Ruth had refused.
+The others, starving, had eaten it, but little Ruth had gone hungry.

 The last two days had been a nightmare.
 Ruth and Julio’s lips were swollen, chapped and bleeding from the cold; they had been crying off and on nonstop.
 The fluorescent lights never went off in the room, and they had gotten little sleep.
 The constant noise of the other women and children was maddening.